Variable-Length Sparse Feedback Codes for Point-to-Point, Multiple Access, and Random Access Channels: Proof of thm:mainPPC

-Comparing \eqref{eq:lnMfinalstar} and \eqref{eq:lnMfinal}, we see that the decoding times chosen in \eqref{eq:setnk} have the optimal second-order term in the asymptotic expansion of the maximum achievable message size within our code construction.
-Moreover, the order of the third-order term in \eqref{eq:lnMfinalstar} is the same as the order of the third-order term in \eqref{eq:lnMfinal}.
-Whether the proposed code structure is optimal remains an open question.
+Comparing \eqref{eq:lnMfinalstar} and \eqref{eq:lnMfinal}, note that the decoding times chosen in \eqref{eq:setnk} have the optimal second-order term in the asymptotic expansion of the maximum achievable message set size within our code construction.
+Moreover, the order of the third-order term in \eqref{eq:lnMfinalstar} is the same as the order of the third-order term in \eqref{eq:lnMfinal}. \IEEEQEDhere